bbbbbr/pandocs/src/Four_Player_Adapter.md

 STAT2                | RATE (Packet Timing)
 STAT3                | SIZE (Packet Size)

-### ACK Responses
+### ACK Replies

-The ACK1 and ACK2 responses use a fixed value (\$88) and are sent in response to the PING HEADER and STAT1 bytes.
+The ACK1 and ACK2 bytes use a fixed value (\$88) and are sent in reply to the PING HEADER and STAT1 bytes.

-### RATE Response
+### RATE Setting
-The RATE setting configures packet timing and works differently in the Ping and Transmission phases.
-It is sent in response to the STAT2 byte.
+The RATE setting configures packet timing and works differently in the ping and transmission phases.
+It is sent in reply to the STAT2 byte.

 Note: In both phases the value \$00 for RATE has special behavior where it does not change the speed, so it should not be used.

 #### RATE in Ping Phase
-In Ping phase RATE only adjusts the delay between packets and changes take effect immediately upon the next packet.
+In ping phase RATE only adjusts the delay between packets (byte timing is unchanged) and takes effect immediately upon the next packet.
 The timing is calculated as follows:
 ```
 Delay between packets = (12.2 milliseconds) + ((RATE & 0x0F) * 1 millisecond)
 ```